List of smoking bans: Brazil

 In Brazil, the legal age for sale and consumption of tobacco is 18.
 Tobacco advertising is restricted to posters in shops, and is banned on television and radio.
 All cigarette packs contain advertisements against smoking and government warnings about possible adverse health effects of smoking.

 Bulgaria

 A comprehensive smoking ban has been introduced prohibiting smoking in all public places including bars, restaurants, clubs, workplaces, stadiums, etc. and came into effect on 1 June 2012, though smoking is allowed in restaurants as long as there are separate rooms for smokers and non-smokers.

 Burkina Faso

 Burkina Faso has a smoking ban in place.
+A decree from April 15, 2025 prohibits to consume any tobacco and vaping product in enclosed or open spaces ("such as parks, stadiums, and bus stops") and on public transport.

 Burundi

 Burundi has a smoking ban in public places, indoor work spaces and public transport.
+Law No. 1/012 of May 30, 20218 (code of the supply of health care and services) introduced several restrictions.
+The promotion and advertising of tobacco products is forbidden.
+Self-service tobacco vending machines and the sale through the Internet is forbidden, as well as the sale inside hospitals, schools, sport facilities, private offices and public or semi-public buildings.
+As to Article 127, smoking is forbidden "in spaces used by the public, or to expose others to tobacco smoke" and article 128 clarifies that the ban applies also "in any places that are public, whether closed or open, in any workplaces, in any vehicle of public transportation and in any other place designated by the Minister of Public Health".
+Tobacco products packaging cannot contain misleading terms (such as “light,” “ultra-light,” “mild”) that could give the perception of a lower risk, and all promotional labeling is prohibited.

 Cameroon

 In Cameroon, smoking is only prohibited in schools, universities and ministry buildings.
+Pictorial health warning labels, in English and French, must cover 70% of the front and back of tobacco products packages.
+Advertising is regulated, and TV, newspapers and outdoor advertising are forbidden.
+Since 2022, smoking of water-pipes (shisha) is forbidden.

 Canada

 In Canada, indoor smoking is restricted by all territories and provinces and by the Canadian federal government.
 As of 2010, smoking bans within each of these jurisdictions are mostly consistent, despite the separate development of legislation by each.
 The federal government's workplace smoking ban applies only to the federal government and to federally regulated businesses, such as airports.
 In Ontario and Alberta, smoking is banned in all workplaces except designated areas.
 Smoking rooms are available in select hotels and motels in most jurisdictions.
 Individual communities have bylaws restricting where individuals may smoke.
 In several Canadian cities smoking has now been banned on municipally owned property including public parks.
 Manitoba, Nova Scotia, New Brunswick, Newfoundland and Labrador, Alberta, Ontario and Québec have also prohibited smoking within vehicles with children under 16.